 These change of control agreements provide for enhanced severance benefits if, within two years of the date we experience a change of control, the executive terminates his/her employment for good reason or the executive's employment is terminated involuntarily, other than for cause, death or permanent disability.
-The enhanced severance benefits payable in the event of severance after a change of control are described under "Potential Post Employment Payments - Change of Control Arrangements" commencing on page 49.
+The enhanced severance benefits payable in the event of a termination of employment after a change of control are described under "Potential Post Employment Payments - Change of Control Arrangements" commencing on page 50.
 If severance benefits are paid to a named executive officer under a change of control agreement, no payments are to be made to him/her under his/her severance agreement.
-The terms and provisions of the change of control agreements reflect competitive market practices and advice provided by Mercer and outside counsel to the Company and were not derived primarily from a negotiation process with our executives.
-The term "change of control" as used in the change of control agreements is defined commencing on page 49.
+The terms and provisions of the change of control agreements reflected competitive market practices and advice provided by Mercer and outside counsel to the Company and were not derived primarily from a negotiation process with our executives.
+The term "change of control" as used in the change of control agreements is defined on page 51.